-The 13th Canadian Neutron Scattering Summer School planned to be held at Chalk River Laboratories in Sept 2016 has been postponed to May or June 2017.
+The 13th Canadian Neutron Scattering Summer School will be held at Chalk River Laboratories on May 15-19, 2017.

 The school is aimed at graduate students and post-docs with backgrounds in physics, chemistry, or materials science who may have no prior knowledge of how to use neutron beams to study materials.